 Autism is a complex neurodevelopmental condition, and its causes are not fully understood.
 Since it was first described 75 years ago, its prevalence has skyrocketed throughout the world, across all socioeconomic, gender, and ethnic groups.
-Data suggests that 1 in 68 children are on the Autism Spectrum, 20 times more than in the preceding generation.
+Data suggests that 1 in 59 children (1 in 37 boys and 1 in 151 girls) are on the Autism Spectrum, 20 times more than in the preceding generation.
 Usually appearing in the first three years of life, symptoms range from mild to severe and vary from person to person.
 Historically, autism research and support has been underfunded and hence, under-researched and misunderstood.

 Autism impairs a person’s ability to communicate and interact with the world around them, and this can pose significant challenges as children grow through school age and adulthood.
 People with autism also have certain repetitive behaviors and very specialized and intense interests in a particular subject or hobby.
 While often an obstacle, some individuals may harness specific interests and develop extraordinary talents, often in math, music, and art.